 Here's where it gets nuanced.
 Heat pumps move heat from outdoor air into your home.
 The colder it gets outside, the harder this is.

 Between 25–40°F: Heat pumps still work but efficiency drops.
-Most modern heat pumps still make economic sense down to 25°F outdoor.
+Many modern heat pumps can still perform well in this range, especially when paired with proper backup heat.

 With cheap natural gas (Pflugerville, Round Rock, urban Bastrop, Georgetown - most cities with gas service): A 95% AFUE gas furnace is cheaper to run than a heat pump in winter.
 Gas runs $0.50–1.10/therm; heat pump runs ~$0.10–0.20 per kWh of electricity.
 The math sometimes favors gas.